-In this greenhouse, it is always summer.
-Lisianthus flowers need quite hot temperatures to achieve its beautiful bloom, around 32 degrees Celsius.
+In the greenhouse of Montana Lisianthus, it is always summer.
+Lisianthus flowers need quite high temperatures to achieve their beautiful bloom - around 32 degrees Celsius.
 It's one of the hottest cultivation of cut flowers.
 It needs hot temperatures and a lot of light.
+Let's take a closer look at this Dutch quality grower.

-Both owners, Corine and Frank van Holst, truly have growers blood running through their veins; both were born and raised in nurseries and have an agricultural education.
+Both owners of Montana Lisianthus, Corine and Frank van Holst, truly have growers blood running through their veins; both were born and raised in nurseries and have an agricultural education.
 Together with their two sons, they run the family business and cultivate millions of lisianthus flowers each year.

 The Origin of Lisianthus